 Say you're earning a small amount of interest each month -- $5 as an example.
 At the same time, you're paying a $10 monthly service fee.

-It doesn't require a math degree to understand that your savings account is cost you money, instead of helping your money to grow.
+It doesn't require a math degree to understand that your savings account would be costing you money instead of helping your money grow.